connellmcg/connellmcg.github.io/_posts/2020-09-28-DevOpsJourneyPt1.md

 ## Docker Compose

-docker-compose makes executing docker-run a lot easier, especially for development workflows.
+docker-compose makes executing docker run a lot easier, especially for development workflows.
 If you look at the previous command to start our container, there is a lot going on. `docker run -p 8080:3000 -v /app/node_modules -v $(pwd):/app <image_id>`

 By using docker-compose, we can set this command out using a yml file.